secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/edu-program-workflows.md

 ---

-title: "GitLab for Education Program Verification"
+title: "GitLab for Education Program Workflows"
-description: "This page contains details regarding the verification process for the GitLab for Education Program."
+description: "Details on program-specific workflows related to the GitLab for Education Program"
 ---

 # Overview

 This page contains details regarding the verification process for the GitLab for Education Program.
 GitLab uses a third party, [SheerId](https://www.sheerid.com/), for verification services.
 The GitLab for Education Program provides SheerId with the [program requirements](/solutions/education/join/#requirements) and the SheerId platform is able to verify if an individual meets our requirements by matching applicant-provided data against authoritative data sources automatically.
 SheerID instantly confirms whether or not there is a match and either successfully verifies the applicant or rejects the applicant.

 ## Forms